Bombing of Freiburg on 10 May 1940: Later consequences

 The German historians Anton Hoch, Wolfram Wette and Gerd R. Ueberschär contributed significantly to the clarification of the events on 10 May 1940.
-In consequence of their work the responsible persons could be identified in 1956.
-On 5 April 1956 The New York Times reported that the puzzle of who bombed Freiburg on 10 May 1940 had been solved.
+In consequence of their work, the persons responsible for the bombing could be identified.
+On 5 April 1956, The New York Times reported that the puzzle of who bombed Freiburg had been solved.

 On the Hilda playground in Freiburg's suburb Stühlinger next to which 20 children were killed, a memorial stone refers to the incident.
 The construction of the memorial stone was initiated by the Union of Persecutees of the Nazi Regime.
 On the 40th anniversary a preliminary plaque existing only for a short time was installed.
 It followed up the assumption that Freiburg was intentionally bombed by the German Air Force which was later disproved.
 The present monument was dedicated on the 45th anniversary.
 The present inscription on the plaque is based on the findings of historical research about the event.
 Mayor Rolf Böhme as well as the chairman of the VVN and the chairman of the SPD local association of the suburb Stühlinger spoke at the dedication of the memorial stone.